 Other notable features on the Pronto P7 include a "steam ready" indicator light and a 32-inch steam hose to help you get into tight places.
 It also comes with a good assortment of attachments: brass and nylon scrub brushes, angle and taper nozzles, a window-cleaning squeegee, a fabric accessory and the aforementioned 32-inch steam hose.
 A carry bag helps you keep it all together.

-The Bissell Steam Shot 39N71 (Est. $40) suffers from many of the same issues as all handheld vapor cleaners, including uneven performance; even when it works, you'll probably have to do some scrubbing to get the best results.
-Still, if you're on a tight budget and need to steam clean only small spaces, it might be a viable option.
+For half the price of the Pronto, the Bissell Steam Shot (Est. $50) is a good choice if you just need to steam clean small spaces.
+It suffers from many of the same issues as we see with all handheld vapor cleaners, which means that it will mostly loosen gunk, but you'll probably have to do some scrubbing to get the best results.
 The 6-ounce reservoir provides anywhere from five to 15 minutes of continuous steam, and the few accessories included -- an angle concentrator, detail brush, brass cleaning brush and fabric cleaning tool -- seem to do their jobs well.
 We did find some concerns about this bargain steam cleaner's durability, but it's covered by a one-year warranty.

 Elsewhere in this report: